 - For single contractor projects, prepare a construction phase plan.

-Epica Health & Safety have experience working with the following trades; groundworkers, landscapers, hoarders, fencers, bricklayers, scaffolders, plumbers, joiners, electricians, roofers, window fitters, cladders, renderers, insulators, asbestos removers, demolition contractors and others.
+Epica Health, Safety & Wellbeing have experience working with the following trades; groundworkers, landscapers, hoarders, fencers, bricklayers, scaffolders, plumbers, joiners, electricians, roofers, window fitters, cladders, renderers, insulators, asbestos removers, demolition contractors and others.

-At Epica Health & Safety we will prepare the following documentation as required by the construction (Design & Management) Regulations:
+At Epica Health, Safety & Wellbeing we will prepare the following documentation as required by the construction (Design & Management) Regulations:

 - Completion of pre-qualification questionnaires

 - Construction phase plan

 - Project specific health and safety management system